undefeatedzombie/webapi/README.md

     return new ResponseEntity<>(purchaseService.findPurchaseById(id), HttpStatus.OK);
 }
 ```
+The correct way to call this api is send a request: "GET http://target.domain.com/api/purchase" for getting all the purchases.
+If you want to get a specific purchase you could send request: "GET http://target.domain.com/api/purchase/id"

 3. Update Purchase: takes in a Purchase object in the request body and save it using SpringData Jpa after find the correct purchase in the database.
 ```
 @PutMapping("{id}")